-Markup is a feature included in iOS 9 that lets you draw and write all over certain types of attachments that you receive in the Mail app, such as image files and PDF files.
+Markup is a feature included in iOS 9 and above that lets you draw and write all over certain types of attachments that you receive in the Mail app, such as image files and PDF files.
 It is particularly useful when you want to point out specific details in an attachment and emphasize one part of an image over another before you send it back to them for review.

 Markup provides you with various tools to make pointing out specific qualities possible.
 These tools include but are not limited to:

 - Including signatures